 Those that contain an expiry date should be valid and current.
 Photocopies and documents downloaded from the internet must not be accepted.
-There are a small number of exceptions to the valid and current rule, which include an out of date UK/EEA passport and an EEA national identity card.
+There are a small number of exceptions to the valid and current rule, which include an out of date UK passport.